jvanengers/woolsocks-extension/docs/ROADMAP.md

   - On-device only; explicit opt-in; clear pause/disable and data deletion.
 - Success criteria
   - Works across all Android browsers; low battery impact; no content inspection; user can deep link to web/app flows.

-## 8) Disable auto-activation on Safari

-Status: Ready for refinement

-Goal: Define platform-specific rules for auto-activating cashback via redirects, with explicit consent where allowed and compliant fallbacks where not.

-### COMPLETED: Chrome Web Store (Google) — upfront consent + countdown notification with opt out
-We should adapt the automatic redirection pattern so it follows these guidelines:
-	1. During onboarding, ask explicitly:
-“Do you want Woolsocks to auto-activate cashback (redirect via affiliate link) when you visit partner stores?”
-→ Options: Enable auto mode / Ask me each time
-	2. If user enables auto mode, you remember their preference, but you do not silently redirect.
-	3. At each partner store load, show a small but obvious UI element (banner, toast, modal) saying:
-“Auto-activating cashback in 3…2…1 — click here to cancel” Or
-“Activate cashback now → [button]”
-	4. If needed, you can implement a countdown (3→2→1) before redirect, as long as the countdown is visible, counts down in the UI, and the user can cancel or see that it’s happening.
-	5. Always let the user opt-out later (in settings or toggle) and make the auto behavior reversible.
-	6. In your extension listing/privacy docs, clearly disclose the affiliate monetization and redirection behavior.
-Don’t do background tabs that user doesn’t see.
-Don’t silently override cookies.
-Everything must be traceable and visible.
-	3. Respect existing affiliate attribution
-Don’t override someone’s affiliate tags or tracking codes already present (unless you’re absolutely sure it’s expired or invalid).
-	5. Always let user opt out or revoke
-User can disable auto activation.
-All activity should be transparent.

-### TO DO: Safari (macOS & iOS) — automatic redirects not allowed

-- Policy
-  - Apple reviewers reject automatic redirects that are not triggered by explicit user action at that moment.
-  - Prior consent does not suffice; each redirect must be user-initiated (click/tap).
-- UX pattern
-  - Always present an explicit action: “Activate cashback” button in popup, page action, or inline panel.
-  - No background auto-redirects; show state after user taps: “Cashback activated for {domain}”.
-- Implementation
-  - Ensure redirect occurs strictly from a user gesture handler.
-  - Keep settings to remember preference for showing prompts, but never bypass the click requirement.
-- Success criteria
-  - All activations require a user gesture; passes App Store/Safari Extension review.

-### TO DO: Android / Play Store — allowed for native apps (not Chrome extensions)

-- Policy
-  - Native apps may perform auto-activation if clearly explained during onboarding and togglable later.
-  - Chrome-based extensions follow Chrome Web Store rules (see Chrome section).
-- Recommended UX (native app)
-  - Onboarding prompt:
-    - “Enable automatic cashback activation when you open partner stores?”
-    - [Yes, activate automatically] / [No, remind me first]
-- Implementation
-  - Store consent in app settings; provide toggle to change later.
-  - Show notification/toast upon activation for transparency.
-- Success criteria
-  - Clear opt-in, revocable; transparent activation feedback; compliant with Play policies.

 ---

 ## 10) Competitor suggestions when no cashback is available